The Best Online Guitar Lessons (2023 Buyers Guide)

 Guitar Tricks does a good job of avoiding that with the core learning system, but Fender Play is an even easier to follow path for going from knowing nothing to being able to play at a novice/intermediate level quickly.

 Lastly, and maybe most importantly, I personally enjoyed the learning experience from Fender Play the most out of any of the platforms reviewed.
-Although I still think Guitar Tricks is the best guitar lessons option overall, I enjoyed using Fender Play the most – you got up and playing almost immediately.
+Although I still think Guitar Tricks is the best lesson option overall, I enjoyed using Fender Play the most – you got up and playing almost immediately.
 The site is the easiest to use, the learning path is the most straight-forward and hand held – it’s just an overall enjoyable experience.

 Who Should Use It?